tauroid/Burndown/README.md

 Generates a [Plotly](https://plotly.com/javascript/) burndown chart for your Trello sprint.
 Relies on the [Card Size powerup](https://trello.com/power-ups/5cd476e1efce1d2e0cbe53a8/card-size-by-screenful)
 (every card needs a size!).

+Operates on the JSON file trello will let you export from a board.

 Is slow because it's written in Julia.

 ``` sh
 $ julia --project=.